diego0020/braviz-app/sphinx_doc/source/configuring.rst

 Host configuration files contain information for configuring auto readers (see :doc:`reader`).
 This files are named after the project they belongs to.
 For example the file for the *kmc* project would be named *kmc_hosts.cfg*.
-This files use the same syntax as the standard configuration files (:mod:`ConfigFile`).
+This files use the same syntax as the standard configuration files (:mod:`~braviz.readAndFilter.config_file`).

 This file contains the parameters required to create a reader in specific hosts.
 This allows using the same installation in different machines.
 When creating an autoreader the hostname is found using :func:`platform.node`, afterwards